irods/irods/docs/User_Guide/configuration.md

   - `default_resource_name` (optional) - The name of the initial resource on server installation

-  - `environment_variables` (required) - Contains a set of key/value properties from the server's environment.
+  - `environment_variables` (required) - Contains a set of key/value properties of the form VARIABLE=VALUE such as "ORACLE_HOME=/full/path" from the server's environment.
 Can be empty.

   - `federation` (required) - Contains an array of objects which each contain the parameters necessary for federating with another grid.
 The array can be empty, but if an object exists, it must contain the following properties:
     - `icat_host` (required) -  The hostname of the iCAT server in the federated zone.